Soviet5lo/SlashTHEM/README.md

 Current Status
 --------------

-I very rarely come back to this project.
 Only times I work on it now is when I get the urge to play it, honestly.
-There's plenty of bugs that exist and things that haven't been properly worked on, but there shouldn't be too many signifigant segfaults hopefully.
-Consider it dormant, essentially.
-I don't necessarily consider this stable, but its playable.
+There's plenty of bugs that exist and things that haven't been properly worked on, but there shouldn't be too many segfaults/crashes, hopefully.
+Consider it a perpetual work in progress.
 Plus, there's plenty of other (better) variants out there to play.
 If you must play Slash'EM you could go vanilla, or:

 - [Slash'EM 9](https://github.com/moon-chilled/slashem9), if you want Slash'EM + Curses Interface + Unicode + a much more coherient codebase, as well as balance tweaks and changes/ports from Nethack 3.6.
 - [Slash'EM Extended](https://github.com/SLASHEM-Extended/SLASHEM-Extended), if you want a variant that includes absolutely everything and every possible idea, good and bad.
 - [Slash'EM-Upgrades and Patches](https://github.com/BarclayII/slashem-up/tree/develop), if you want Slash'EM + Balance changes, a few backports from Nethack 3.6, various upgrades and integrated patches.

 The source code builds fine on Windows using MinGW, as well as Linux.
 Other Operating Systems are untested.
 I highly doubt it runs on legacy systems however (VMS, Amiga, etc.).
-If you want to assist, feel free to look at the active Issues as well as the [TODO](TODO.md) doc, or submit a pull request, those are also looked at.
+If you want to assist/contribute, feel free to look at the active Issues as well as the [TODO](TODO.md) doc, or submit a pull request, or you can even send it via [git send-email](https://git-send-email.io/).

 Windows (x64) builds are available on the [releases](https://github.com/Soviet5lo/SlashTHEM/releases) page.
 I attempt to make a new build based on the current code at the beginning of the month, assuming there's enough changes worth building.